alexsurelee/alexsurelee/README.md

 I'm a developer with a keen interest in the front-end space.
 This includes design systems, Jamstack applications, and just generally trying to make great user experience across any product.

-- 🔭 I'm currently working on [Mony](https://github.com/alexsurelee/mony), when I am able to find some time to actually work on personal projects!
-It's a budgeting app for the New Zealand market, born out of my dissatisfaction with currently available applications in our corner of the world.
-It's very early in development at the moment, as I strive to avoid the impulsive nature of the front-end world and use every new thing that comes out (spoiler: it's using Remix!).
+- 🔭 I've been working on [KiwiSync](https://kiwisync.com/), a solution for connecting New Zealand-based bank accounts to YNAB.
+Unfortunately, this project is on hiatus due to prohibitive costs to get it all set up.
+    - This may end up being open source soon!
 - 💬 Like all good developers, I've got some opinionated preferences on tooling and linting.
 Turns out anonymous functions shouldn't be used everywhere!
-- 🌱 I'm currently learning [Remix](https://remix.run/) and running through the [Epic React](https://epicreact.dev/) course.
+- 🌱 I'm currently overhauling my personal site and taking the opportunity to try out some of the more hyped up frontend options at the moment.
+Neobrutalism design inbound!

 ## Technology